 In the module description (download pdf) you find the entire language information per module divided into the following categories:

 The course provides an in-depth overview on all relevant aspects for successfully introducing a medical device into the market.
+It will make use of the Stanford biodesign principle to evaluate the clinical need and concept development with respect to regulation and the specific medical device market restrictions.
 The corresponding topics include the important tasks during the development of a medical device (prior market access) as well as after its placement on the market.

 This course requires knowledge about

 - technical design methods

 - basic knowledge about standardization